18.104.22.168 FTB Part B return to work

 If more than one individual fulfils the return to work criteria for a particular child both parties can access the extra assistance if they meet other eligibility conditions.

-This includes cases covered by a determination under section 28 or 29 of A New Tax System (Family Assistance) Act 1999.
+This includes cases covered by a determination under section 28 or section 29 of the FAAct.
 This could apply in situations where:

 - separated members of a couple are both eligible for FTB for the period before separation, or